merely-useful/py-rse/rse-goals.md

 The intermediate course starts with a few (simple) pre-prepared scripts/programs for processing/analysing data.
+(Perhaps the scripts written in the novice course?)
 It works through the process of combining those scripts into a workflow for personal use, before testing, organising, packaging and publishing the workflow (or key programs within it) for wider use.